0xshinobii/so101-rt-control/README.md

 **What the backend does inside that iteration differs, and the difference is real.** MuJoCo writes torque to `d->ctrl` and returns — no I/O at all.
-The hardware backend must talk to a serial bus, so every iteration performs one blocking `sync_write` and one blocking `sync_read`, together ~2.1 ms of the 5 ms period.
+The hardware backend must talk to a serial bus, so every iteration performs one blocking `sync_read` then one blocking `sync_write`, together ~2.14 ms of the 5 ms period.
 That I/O is inherent to the plant, not an artefact.
 Request and command buffers are reused, and the receive decoder processes payload bytes without heap scratch. `sync_read` and `sync_write` each have their own transaction deadline (2.5 ms / 0.75 ms), and both are also capped by the remaining 5 ms control period so a slow read cannot leave a full extra budget for the write.
 Writes `ppoll()` for buffer space and wait until `TIOCOUTQ == 0` (kernel queue drained into the USB stack, not wire-time) — no busy-spin, no unbounded `tcdrain()`.
 Run-health counters report stale reads, failed writes, truncated commands, bridge saturations and missed deadlines.

 **Below that** — `PlantInterface`, one abstraction with two backends.
 MuJoCo writes torque straight to `d->ctrl`.
 On hardware the STS3215 has no closed-loop